Q – What kind of support does the Foundation provide?

 - Small Arts Grant Fund support (non-arts organizations may apply for only art program grants, but small arts organizations – past year's revenue approximately $300,000 or less – may apply for program or general support).

-- Unrestricted general operating support for organizations in Lifelong Learning or larger Arts & Culture (in 2012 by invitation only to 2011 grantees).
+- Unrestricted general operating support for organizations in Lifelong Learning or larger Arts & Culture (in 2014 by invitation to 2013 grantees).

-- Program or initiative support for organizations in Lifelong Learning or larger Arts & Culture (in 2012 by invitation only to 2011 grantees).
+- Program or initiative support for organizations in Lifelong Learning or larger Arts & Culture (in 2014 by invitation to 2013 grantees).

 Q – Are there parameters for how much money I should request?